Your Financial Success: Four Videos

 Every student at the University of Toronto has a student account that displays tuition and residence fees, related charges and payments and other credits.
-To view your account information log into ROSI (SWS) and view “Financial Accounts”.
-Invoices and tax forms are posted in SWS.
+To view your account information log into ACORN and view "Finances".
+Invoices and tax forms are also posted in ACORN.
+Information and help screens are available online.

 Financial accounts are managed by Student Accounts, also known as the Fees Office.
-The Fees Office manages tuition and ancillary fees, posts fees and refund schedules, processes payments and waivers, issues refunds and applies service charges.
+The Fees Office manages tuition and ancillary fees, posts fee and refund schedules, processes payments and waivers, issues refunds and applies service charges.
+See the Student Accounts site and the Billing & Payment Schedule for more information.

 Through the generosity of donors, Victoria is able to provide its students with extensive financial assistance in the form of scholarships and bursaries.
 Following the Victoria University Policy on Student Awards, Victoria College offers many scholarship opportunities for new students, continuing students and graduating students.
 Special awards which require application recognize both student achievement and contribution to campus life.
 Awards for international experience are available to students who pursue approved study abroad.
 Bursaries are grants based on financial need.